saquer0716/AnzTask-Android/Documentation/_build/html/_sources/intro/task_requirement.txt

 Problem Definition
 =====================

- - Present earthquake occurrences.
+ - Present earthquake occurrences
  - Data comes from a RESTful web service: http://www.seismi.org/api/eqs/
- - Implement this task in any mobile platform with native code or hybrid code.
+ - Implement this task in any mobile platform with native code or hybrid code
- - iOS project shouldn’t turn off ARC.
+ - iOS project should turn off ARC
- - Some design pattern in code.
+ - Some design pattern in code
- - Code/module reusability.
+ - Code/module reusability
- - Cross platform capability.
+ - Cross platform capability
- - Documentation.
+ - Documentation